 One important side note: there were individual differences in how beneficial the variable practice was in strengthening learning.
 The folks who benefited most from this training were the ones who were the best at making adjustments and maintaining a high level of accuracy despite the fluctuations in grip pressure required to control the cursor.
-Where rather than doggedly sticking with the same old way of squeezing the cursor controller, explored new strategies in order to maintain their level of performance.
-Which reminds me a bit of this study on error-enhanced learning.
+Where rather than doggedly sticking with the same old way of squeezing the cursor controller, they explored new strategies in order to maintain their level of performance.
+Which reminds me a bit of this study on how errors can sometimes enhance learning.

 Before we get too excited and start making plans to halve our practice time, it’s important to note that this study looked at our ability to strengthen a new skill by leveraging the reconsolidation process.
-It’s not clear how well (or if) this would work on skills that have already plateaued and become well-ingrained.
-Nonetheless, it certainly sounds like it’s worth a try!
+It’s not clear how well (or if) this would work on skills that are already more well-ingrained.
+And I don’t know that you can expect to double your progress day in and day out.
+But for new music or skills, this certainly sounds like a strategy worth experimenting with!